 An important thing to remember though is that a single mowing isn’t going to get the job done.
 A series of mowing, sometimes three to four, over several years will greatly reduce and can occasionally eliminate certain weeds, such as Canada thistle.

 Mowing pastures promotes forages to remain in a vegetative state by not allowing the plant to reach a reproductive state.
 This allows nutrients to be focused on vegetative growth, increasing forage quality, instead of toward seed production.
 Care should be taken to maintain a proper cutting height when which will ensure there is adequate leaf area and left so that the plant is able to produce energy for vigorous regrowth.
 Cutting too close can stress plants, depleting energy reserves, and eventually may lead to plant death.
-Optimal cutting heights for cool season forages is approximately 2-4 inches and for warm season forages is 6-8 inches.
+Optimal cutting heights for cool-season forages is approximately 2-4 inches and for warm-season forages is 6-8 inches.

 Livestock have a tendency to graze in patterns.
-These patterns lead to formation of uneven patches of forage in pastures.
+These patterns lead to the formation of uneven patches of forage in pastures.
 My old college adviser at Penn State University used to call this phenomenon in horse pastures the “lawns and the ruffs.”
 These “lawns” are areas of desirable forage while the “ruffs” are areas of forage that have not been grazed.
 “Ruffs” form for many reasons, sometimes it may be because it is located near a manure or urine spot, or other times it may just be because the forage is unpalatable.
 By clipping taller plants that animals leave behind the grazing pattern is reduce and a more uniform stand of forage is maintained.